 Cytokinins’ effect on respiration is very interesting.
-It enhances the rate of respiration in the callus, but the same hormone when applied to senescing leaves, brings down the rate of respiration, retards the degradation of chlorophyll and enhances the rate of chlorophyll synthesis.
+It enhances the rate of respiration in the callus, but the same hormone when applied to senescing leaves, brings down the rate of respiration but retards the degradation of chlorophyll and enhances the rate of chlorophyll synthesis.
 In addition it also increases the rate of metabolic activities involved in C3 pathway.
 In certain systems cytokinin induces nitrate reductase activity, but in callus it does not.
 The root nodule development in legumes and its metabolic activity is subtly regulated by the interaction between auxins and cytokinins.

 Nucleic acid Synthesis:

-Although cytokinin is known to stimulate cell division, it does not induce DNA synthesis as a prelude to cell division.
-But in the presence of auxin, it promotes DNA synthesis.
-So it is suggested that cytokinin stimulates and auxin promotes DNA synthesis.
+Although cytokinin is known to stimulate cell division; it alone does not induce DNA replication as a prelude to cell division.
+But in the presence of auxin, it promotes DNA replication.
+So it is suggested that cytokinin stimulates and auxin promotes DNA replication.
 For example, an aged and non proliferating callus cells can be stimulated to undergo mitotic divisions by the application of cytokinin.

 Cytokinin binding protein i.e. Receptor proteins have been identified in many plant systems.
-The cytokinin protein complex is known to induce transcription activity a pea bud chromatin in a cell free system.
-In Soy bean and French been hypocotyls, it transitorily inhibits IBA induced RNA synthesis for a period of 6-7 hours, but later it stimulates RNA synthesis; this may have bearing on the inhibitory effect of Cytokinins on IBA induced new root formation.
+The cytokinin-protein complex is known to induce transcription activity in a pea bud chromatin in a cell free system.
+In Soybean and French been hypocotyls, it transitorily inhibits IBA induced RNA synthesis for a period of 6-7 hours, but later it stimulates RNA synthesis; this may have bearing on the inhibitory effect of Cytokinins on IBA induced new root formation.